 City Index also offers free custom services like research, education tools and video tutorials.
 Plus500 does not offer any of these.

 We do, however, like the fact Plus500 offer an unlimited time/funds platform demo.
 This is a feature we would like to see offered by more brokers.

 The Plus500 offer a rebate and first deposit program.
 The higher your initial deposit to start trading is, the more trading credits Plus500 will reward you with.
 Likewise, the more you trade each month, the more T-points for trading credits you receive.

 Plus500 First Deposit Program

 For every $1500 traded, you will receive a different amount of TP points depending on your chosen currency pair.

-At the account level, both accounts are relatively similar, the main difference of note is that City Index do allow hedging which Plus500 doesn’t.
+At the trading account level, both accounts are relatively similar, the main difference of note is that City Index does allow hedging which Plus500 doesn’t.
 Hedging is a useful risk management tool as it allows you to protect your position with currency movements.

 Justin Grossbard has been investing for the past 20 years and writing for the past 10.
 He co-founded Compare Forex Brokers in 2014 after working with the foreign exchange trading industry for several years.
 He also founded a number of FinTech and digital startups including Innovate Online and SMS Comparison.
 Justin holds a Masters Degree and an Honours in Commerce from Monash University.
 He and his wife Paula live in Melbourne, Australia with his son and Siberian cat.
 In his spare time, he watches Australian Rules Football and invests on global markets.